sreenath-kp/Mealicious/README.md

 # Mealicious
-## A flutter app where you can look for recipies of diffferent categories of food recipies
+## A flutter app where you can look for food recipies of diffferent categories.

 <table>
   <tr>